 Speed is of the essence in the aftermath of a cyber incident, so businesses need a strong team to manage the event.
 Our incident response managers are available 24/7 to co-ordinate the necessary specialist IT security, Legal and PR experts to get the business back up and running as quickly as possible.

-Excess - only payable once if it is necessary for a specialist to be appointed.
-If advice led then no excess is payable
+- Excess - only payable once if it's necessary for a specialist to be appointed - if advice led then no excess is payable

 We're committed to sharing our knowledge and expertise on cyber insurance so we've produced a range of useful materials to support your client conversations.